 As for the involvement of experts (p.
 5), three working groups have been set up by the Minister's order to respond to COVID-19: public health experts, laboratory experts and the clinical team involved in the prevention, management and treatment of the novel coronavirus.

-As for the lack of awareness of women and children, the Ministry's hotline 1505 is functioning in the country; Disease Control Hotline 116001; Government Hotline 111; As well as web pages, news brochures and clips, etc. where it is possible to obtain complete information (p.
+As for the lack of awareness of women and children, the Ministry's hotline 1505 is functioning throughout the country; Disease Control Hotline 116001; Government Hotline 111; As well as web pages, news brochures and clips, etc. where it is possible to obtain complete information (p.
 5)

 The Ministry has approved COVID-19 laboratory diagnostics and treatment guidelines, which include algorithms for testing as well as hospitalization and treatment.
 These guidelines are based on WHO and US CDC recommendations.
 Consequently, someone’s desire to be placed in a hospital or to be tested is not sufficient unless they meet the criteria set out in the guidelines (p.
 6, p.
 7).
 As for the expansion of laboratory diagnostics of COVID-19, a total of 12 institutions (p.
 7) will diagnose laboratory molecular diagnostics.